- Travel and Places»

 Southwest Airlines also allows pets to travel in carriers under the seat in front of you.
 The cost is $95.00.
 For your convenience, Southwest Airlines has the correct size carrier available for purchase at some ticket counters or it can be purchased at Southwest Airlines’ online store.
 Again, it is necessary for you to call the airline to let them know you would like to travel with your pet.
 They will provide instructions to make that happen.

 If you choose to fly Air Canada to your destination, the policies mirror those of the other airlines.
 The cost ranges from $50 - $100 for your pet to fly in a designated carrier placed under the seat in front of you.
 The pet must remain in the carrier at all times.

 According to their website, United Airlines allows a variety of pets in the passenger cabin as long as they fit in an approved hard- or soft-sided carrier.
 The carry-on pet can include domesticated cats, dogs, rabbits and even household birds with the exception of cockatoos.
 Call the airlines for question when booking a reservation.

 Check the pet flying policies and then decide which airline is going to be a match for you and your pet.
 It is also a good idea to check with your vet to see if your breed of dog tolerates stress of flying.
 In addition to checking with your vet, also check the rules of entering another country with a pet.
 There may be regulations that apply.

 The bottom line is that pets, like the rest of us, are mobile, too.
 Airlines have stepped up to accommodate that reality.
 There can be pets on the plane, in the passenger cabin with you, provided they fit in a proportioned, airline approved carrier.
 Speak with your veterinarian regarding flying with your pet so that they can make any necessary recommendations.

-Airlines and Their Pet Flying Costs as of January 2017
+Pet Flying Costs at Some Domestic Airlines as of January 2017

 Call airline ahead of time